-11. Project Outcomes Data measured under the performance standards developed in consultation with the CoC(s)
+9. Project Outcomes Data measured under the performance standards developed in consultation with the CoC(s)

-The State of Rhode Island utilized three outcome measures to document the successes and challenges of the ESG Program.
+The State of Rhode Island utilized three outcome measures to document the successes and challenges of the ESG program.
 Outcome Measure 1 pertained to the number of exits to positive destinations.
-A total of 303 clients exited to positive destinations or roughly 55% of those served by programs receiving ESG funds.
+A total of 137 clients exited, from State ESG programs, 68 clients of these clients exited to positive destinations or roughly 49%.
 Outcome Measure 2 pertained to the number of exits to Emergency Shelter.
-There were a total of 29 clients who exited to Shelter Programs or .005% of those served.
+There were a total of 69 clients who exited to Shelter programs or 51% of clients.
 Finally, our last measure was changes in income from entry to exit.
-Income increased by an average of \$393.75 dollars for clients who exited, shelter programs funded by the State's ESG program.
+Income increased from \$761.00 per month at entry to \$819.00 per month at exit or by an average of \$58.00 per month or by 7%.